lysevi/dariadb/README.md

 * Two variants of API:
   - Functor API (async) -  engine apply given function to each measurement in the incoming request.
   - Standard API - You can Query interval as list or values in time point as dictionary.
-* Compaction old pages with filtration values support:
+* Compaction old data with filtration support:
   - in engine api.
   - in network protocol.

 # Dependencies
-* Boost 1.53.0 or higher: context, system, filesystem, date_time, interprocess (mmap), unit_test_framework(to build tests), program_options, asio and regex(for server only)
+* Boost 1.54.0 or higher: context, system, filesystem, date_time, interprocess (mmap), unit_test_framework(to build tests), program_options, asio and regex(for server only)
 * cmake 3.1 or higher
 * c++ 14/17 compiler (MSVC 2015, gcc 6.0, clang 3.8)